CaZual-T/CZT-Mod-Manager/docs/INFO_how_cztmm_works.md

     - automatically detects conflicting pak names, and will rename at the users discretion.
     - .dll and .asi are handled accordingly and linked to the games exe.
       - Uninstall (F8/Safe Mode) simply removes the linked files from the source folder and any potential .dll/.asi mods from root (exe location)

+🟢 Remember, this is just an explanation of how it works.
+All YOU have to do is press 1-2 buttons.